Diffuse colonic nodularity on barium enema or CT colonography has a range of possible etiologies:

 inflammatory bowel disease

-An entero-cutaenous fistula is one between a loop of bowel and the skin.
+An enterocutaenous fistula is abnormal connection between a loop of bowel and the skin.
 The content of the bowel being released into the skin surface, such as the anterior abdominal wall.
+They are most commonly occur secondary to abdominal surgery.
+Other less common etiologies are chronic inflam...

 An entero-enteric fistula is one formed between two parts of the small bowel.

-The can result for a number of reasons most commonly with inflammatory bowel diease, in particular Crohns.
+The can result for a number of reasons most commonly with inflammatory bowel disease, in particular Crohn.

 Enterovirus 71 is one of the viruses that causes hand-foot-and-mouth disease in children.
 It is an enterovirus, one of the picornaviruses.